Tim Scott has benefited from mentors along the way. He's hoping for another helping hand

 “President Trump, if you want a good, honest man who is not going to embarrass you or embarrass this country, Tim Scott is who you need,” said Robert Brown, the mayor of Hampton, a town of about 2,600 in the southern part of the state.

-Republican state Sen. Bill Taylor, who got Scott's South Carolina Statehouse parking spot when Scott moved to the U.S. House, said one could not ask for a more compelling story.
+Republican state Rep. Bill Taylor, who got Scott's South Carolina Statehouse parking spot when Scott moved to the U.S. House, said one could not ask for a more compelling story.

 “He’s like the embodiment of the American Dream," Taylor said.
 "He is a preacher for it.”

-Note: This story was first published on June 30, 2024.
-It was updated on July 1, 2024, to correct that South Carolina Rep. Bill Taylor is a state representative, not a state senator.